-International Geophysical Year (IGY)
+International Geophysical Year (IGY) 1957–58

-The spirit of cooperation that evolved during IGY prompted proposals that this uniquely successful scheme should be continued, leading to formation of the Antarctic Treaty in December 1959.
+IGY had proved to be a hugely successful scientific experiment, demonstrating that many nations could work cooperatively together in the Antarctic.
+The spirit of cooperation that evolved during IGY prompted proposals that this uniquely scheme should be continued, leading to formation of the Antarctic Treaty in 1959.
 Australia’s credibility in Antarctic matters gave it a significant influence in the establishment of the Treaty.
-When the Treaty was ratified in 1961 Australia had become a leading nation in Antarctic science and exploration.
+When it was ratified in 1961, Australia had become a leading nation in Antarctic science and exploration.

-International Polar Year 2007–09
+International Polar Year (IPY) 2007–09